kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 ## Standard RAG-U: Chunks of Documents Stored in a Vector Index

-Standard RAG-U that you will read about in most places splits the text in the documents into "chunks", embeds these chunks into vectors, i.e., high dimensional points, and stores these vectors in a vector index.
+Standard RAG-U that you will read about in most places goes as follows: (i) we split the text in the documents into "chunks"; (ii) we embed these chunks into vectors, i.e., high dimensional points, using a text embedding model (many off-the-shelf open-source models exist from OpenAI, Cohere, and Hugging Face);
+and (iii) we store these vectors in a vector index.
 For example, see LangChain main documentation on "[Q&A with RAG](https://python.langchain.com/docs/use_cases/question_answering/)" or LlamaIndex's "[Building a RAG from Scratch](https://docs.llamaindex.ai/en/stable/examples/low_level/oss_ingestion_retrieval.html)" documentation.
 The below figure shows the pre-processing and indexing steps of standard RAG-U: